surveyjs/surveyjs_react_quickstart/README.md

-# SurveyJS React quickstart boilerplate
+# React quickstart boilerplate for SurveyJS: Survey Library and Survey Creator

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).